The Great Salt Bowl – Chapter 3

 Reader discretion advised.

-My throat rasped with the harshness of new sandpaper, no longer functioning like anything human.
-The storm was long past, but the sun brought no relief.
-The heat radiating off the shimmering dirt blinded us and sapped more energy than we had.
+My throat rasped with the harshness of new sandpaper.
+The storm passed long ago, but night brought little relief.
+The heat radiating off the shimmering dirt blinded me and sapped more energy than I had.
 We needed something to protect us, and Todd was worrying me.

 Ever since we’d broken free of the storm, he’d been silently stewing behind us.
 His glare heavy on the back of my head.
 I’d rather have him glare at me than have to explain what happened to Melody.
 I wanted to cry about it, but I doubted I had any water left in my body to spare for tears.
-I narrowed my eyes just enough to soften the harsh glare, but kept them open wide enough to see Chuck marching ahead of me.
-Every once in a while he’d stop, bend over slightly, clear his throat, and then move forward.
-I fiddled with the strap of the small bag over my shoulder.
-It grew heavier with each step.
+I’d tried to swallow the bits of vomit that came up as we walked, though there were times I self consciously spit more than mucus into the dirt.

 Todd grabbed some supplies at some point.
 Though he hadn’t spoken since we escaped the dust storm.
 He distributed the four packs in silence.
 One for me.
 One for chuck.
 Todd held onto the last two.
 Chuck offered to take the other one.
 It might have helped Todd to heal better from the bite wounds.
 Todd ignored his offer and kept walking.

 I bit my lip under my shirt.
 He’d obviously planned for Mel to be with us.
 The extra supplies didn’t bother me, but somehow not being the one to grab them made me wonder why he would have grabbed all four.
-It made sense, but my mind couldn’t logic it out.
-There were only three of us, so we only needed three emergency bags.
+It made sense, but my mind couldn’t make sense of it.

 I pressed my fingers into my temples as the headache returned.
 The world shifted as I closed my eyes for a moment.
 A bout of nausea forced alcohol and stomach acid up my throat.
 I swallowed the burning liquid.
 We needed shelter.
 I checked my wrist, expecting to find my smartwatch, but groaned with the realization.
-I’d forced everyone to stow their watches in the cars.
+I’d forced everyone to stow their smartwatches in the cars.
 Any technology might have been enough for someone to track us.
 Todd mumbled something behind me.
-I stopped, unsure if I was supposed to hear it.
+I stopped

 “Did you say something, Todd?”
 I asked.